christianzihlmann/christianzihlmann.github.io/_publications/2022_basegoods.md

 title: "Base Goods as Reference Points"
 collection: publications
 permalink: /publications/2022_basegoods
-excerpt: 'We study an after-sales market with a mixed population of consumers.
-Standard consumers behave in line with classical theory and evaluate the base good and the add-on independently.
-Other consumers are relative thinkers and compare the price of the add-on with the price of the base good, resulting in their willingness-to-pay for the add-on to be increasing in the price of the base good.'
+excerpt: 'In an add-on market, a consumer who thinks relatively (that is, who considers the price of the add-on in relation to the price of the previous base good purchase) can potentially harm the surplus of classical consumers.'
 date: 2022-12-31
 venue: 'Work in progress.'
 # code: 'https://osf.io/hup9c/'